HayleySingkhek/HayleySingkhek.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Hayley Singkhek"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+As a multi-faceted student, Hayley has experience in a myriad of fields including Molecular Cell and Biology, Chemical Engineering, and  Digital Fabrication (3D Printing).

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * BS Chemical Engineering

 ## Technical Skills